Bromus alopecuros

 Bromus alopecuros is a species of brome grass known by the common name weedy brome.

-It is native to the Mediterranean Basin, and it is known in other places, including Australia, South Africa, and California, as an introduced species and sometimes a weed.
-It is an annual grass producing stems up to 83 centimeters tall.
+It is native to the Mediterranean basin, and it is known in other places, including Australia, South Africa, and California, as an introduced species and sometimes a weed.
+It is an annual grass producing stems up to 80 centimeters tall.
 The inflorescence is a dense packet of spikelets with tangling, curved awns.

+Description

+Bromus alopecuros grows 10-80 cm tall, with smooth leaf sheathes and a ligule with hairs on its margins.
+Its leaves are 5-20 cm long and have hairy surfaces.
+Its inflorescence is an open panicle with stiff branches, growing 6-20 cm long.
+Its spikelets are appressed, and are sessile when fertile.
+The fertile spikelets are lanceolate or ovate in shape, growing 2.4-4.5 cm long.
+Its glumes are shorter than the spikelets, and both upper and lower glumes are lanceolate.
+Upper glumes are 11-20 mm long and lower glumes are 6-10 mm long.

+Distribution and habitat

+Though Bromus alopecuros is native to the east Mediterranean and northern Africa, it is introduced in many subtropical areas, including California, New South Wales, Queensland, and Tasmania.